Awakening to

 The science is not going to hold the answers to meaningful spirituality, in the same way that studying orgasms doesn’t hold the answer to happy sex lives, but it could point towards some helpful information that can reveal a deeper understanding and inform better decisions about practice.

-Using clear and specific words for describing experiences, without reifying them, can help people connect with their experience better.
+Using clear and specific words for describing experiences without overly reifying them can help people connect with their experience better.
 Studying with more rigour and clarity how these things manifest in the physical world can help inform what is present.

 Ideally, the meaning structures that are created can hold a balance between validating and empowering people and holding claims and ideas to a high degree of both intellectual rigour and emotional maturity.